henrylukito/db2/README.md

 # db2

-Python module to help manage a folder of YAML files as a (graph) database.
-The data from YAML files can be loaded in Python program as dict objects, and editing these dict objects with provided editing functions will save the changes to YAML files.
+Python module to manage a folder of YAML files as a (graph) database.
+Load data from YAML files into dicts, and save changes to dicts back to YAML files.

-## How to create new database
+## How to load database

 Call `load('path-to-db-folder')`.
-A folder named `path-to-db-folder` will be created according to the path name if it doesn't yet exist, together with some starting subfolders and files.
-The database will also be loaded (see below).

-## How to load dict objects from YAML files

-Call `load('path-to-db-folder')`.
-This module's dictionary objects such as `node`, `col`, `prop`, `rel` etc will be populated according to data from the files.
+If path doesn't exist, it will be created along with starting subdirectories and files. db2 dicts such as `node`, `col`, `prop` will be populated with data from YAML files.

-## How to save dict objects to YAML files
+## How to save database

-After you load the database, calls to editing functions such as `setnode`, `remcol`, `renameprop` etc will save the changes back to YAML files.
+Calls to db2 functions such as `setnode`, `remcol`, `renameprop` will save changes back to YAML files.

 ## What is col?

 It stands for collection.
-A collection is just a way to have a subset list of nodes.
-Same node can exist in multiple collections.
+A collection is a subset list of nodes.
+The same node can exist in multiple collections.
+Might be known as label, tag, group or set in other systems.

-## I see something like `col` and `nodecol` dicts.
-What is the difference?
+## What is the difference between `col` and `nodecol` dicts?

 The keys for `col` dict are col ids, while the keys for `nodecol` are node ids.

-You use `col` dict to find out all nodes in a collection while `nodecol` dict is to find out all collections a node is in.
+So `col` dict can be used to find all nodes in a collection while `nodecol` dict is to find all collections a node is in.

-This pattern applies to other pairs of dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.
+Similar pattern applies to other pairs of dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.

 ## What is the difference between `rel`, `backrel`, `noderel`, `nodebackrel`, `nodetarget`, `nodesource`?

-For a particular relationship instance between a source node and a target node, there is a property dict for that relationship instance.
+For a particular instance of relationship between a source node and a target node, there is a property dict for it.

-The same relationship property dict can be accessed via 6 different dicts.
+This dict can be accessed by `rel[relid][sourceid][targetid]`

-How the 6 dicts differ is the keys required to get to access property dict:

-rel : `rel[relid][sourceid][targetid]`
+But it can also be accessed by:

 backrel: `backrel[relid][targetid][sourceid]`